-The employee shall be eligible to use the accumulated BLT hours in a subsequent pay period in the same manner as regular annual leave, pursuant to Article 28.

-4. Timing of Conversion of Unused Program Hours.
+- The employee shall be eligible to use the accumulated BLT hours in a subsequent pay period in the same manner as regular annual leave, pursuant to Article 28. - 4.
+Timing of Conversion of Unused Program Hours.

-Upon an employee's separation, death or retirement from state service, unused BLT hours shall be contributed by the State to the employee's account within the State of Michigan 401(k) plan, and if applicable to the State of Michigan 457 plan.
-Such contributions shall be treated as non-elective employer contributions, and shall be calculated using the product of the following: (i) the number of BLT hours and, (ii) the employee's base hourly rate in effect at the time of the employee's separation, death, or retirement from state service.

-If the amount of a projected contribution would exceed the maximum amount allowable under Section 415 of the Internal Revenue Code (when combined with other projected contributions that count against such limit), the State shall first make a contribution to the employee's account within the State of Michigan 401(k) plan up to the maximum allowed, and then make the additional contribution to the employee's account within the State of Michigan 457 plan.
+Upon an employee's separation, death or retirement from state service, 23 unused BLT hours shall be contributed by the State to the employee's 24 account within the State of Michigan 401(k) plan, and if applicable to the 25 State of Michigan 457 plan.
+Such contributions shall be treated as non-26 elective employer contributions, and shall be calculated using the product 27 of the following: (i) the number of BLT hours and, (ii) the employee's base 28 hourly rate in effect at the time of the employee's separation, death, or 29 retirement from state service.
+30 the State shall first make a contribution to the employee's account within the State of Michigan 401(k) plan up to the maximum allowed, and then make the additional contribution to the employee's account within the State of Michigan 457 plan.